-Adenoids are glands that are high up in the throat behind the nose and roof of the mouth.
+Adenoids are glands high up in the throat behind the nose and roof of the mouth.
 They are part of the body’s immune system.

 When this happens, the adenoids may enlarge and interfere with breathing and sleeping.
-They may also feel sore or painful.
+They may also feel sore.

-Ongoing enlargement of the adenoids can also block the eustachian tube, which connects the ears to the nose and drains fluid from the middle ear.
-This blockage causes fluid to build up in the ear, which can lead to repeated ear infections and temporary hearing loss.
+Ongoing enlargement of the adenoids can block the eustachian tube, which connects the ears to the nose and drains fluid from the middle ear.
+This blockage causes fluid to build up in the ear, which can lead to repeated ear infections and potential hearing loss.

 If enlarged adenoids are causing symptoms, a doctor may initially try to treat the problem with medications or other treatments.
-If symptoms are persistent, the doctor may then recommend surgery to remove the adenoids.
+If symptoms persist, the doctor may then recommend surgery to remove the adenoids.
 This surgery is called an adenoidectomy.

 Adenoids tend to be largest during early childhood, after which they begin to shrink.
 For most people, the adenoids become very small or disappear once they reach their teenage years.
 As a result, adenoid removal mostly occurs in young children.

 The doctor will take a child’s medical history into account before recommending adenoid removal.
 This procedure may be beneficial if one or more of the following problems are occurring:

 - recurring ear infections that do not respond to antibiotics

 - a buildup of fluid in the ear and earaches from adenoid swelling

 - repeated infections of the adenoids that do not clear up with antibiotics